astuder/dAISy/Firmware/readme.md

 Firmware Revisions
 ------------------

+* **4.02** August 18 2015
-* **4.02** Significantly improved reception of AIS messages over previous revisions.
+  - Significantly improved reception of AIS messages over previous revisions.
 Greatly reduces number of errors, particularly for weak signals (below -80 dBm).
+* **4.03** September 6 2015
-* **4.03** Finetuned crystal frequency to be closer to 30 MHz on average.
+  - Finetuned crystal frequency to be closer to 30 MHz on average.
 Only minor improvement over 4.02, if any at all.
+* **4.04** October 14 2015
-* **4.04** Fixed reading channel configuration from FLASH memory.
+  - Fixed reading channel configuration from FLASH memory.
   - Added debug option with TAB separated output for easier post processing of debug data.
+* **4.07** March 13 2016
-* **4.07** Fixed crash when receiving certain invalid AIS messages (endless loop spewing invalid AIS messages).
+  - Fixed crash when receiving certain invalid AIS messages (endless loop spewing invalid AIS messages).
   - Fixed crash when USB host goes into sleep (red LED blinking).
   - Added test mode that outputs a predefined AIS message every 5 second.
+* **4.08** May 30 2016
   - Added native support for Si4467 radio IC.
-* **4.08** Added output of current configuration to debug menu.
+  - Added output of current configuration to debug menu.
   - Updated radio configuration for minor performance improvements.

 Hardware Variants
 -----------------

 There currently are 4 versions of the dAISy USB hardware.
 Make sure you download the right firmware for your version of dAISy!
+Devices sold after August 2015 or running firmware 4.02 and newer will display their hardware and firmware version in the debug menu.

 **hw3: dAISy USB 3 - square 2, MSP430F5503 MCU**